Containers Loading Optimization with Python

 • Shipping Costs — Current (%): 100 x 12,000 / 225,000 = 5.33 (%)

-Your Finance Team is putting huge pressure on Logistics Operations because 4.45 % of profit is lost because of shipping costs.
 As you have limited influence on the market price, your only solution is to improve your loading capacity to save space.

-💌 New articles straight in your inbox for free: Newsletter
+💌 New articles straight to your inbox for free: Newsletter

-I. Problem Statement
+Problem Statement

-You have received pallets from your plants and suppliers in China ready to be shipped to France.
+You have received pallets from your plants and suppliers in China, ready to be shipped to France.

 You have two types of pallets: